unlucio/SnapmakerU1-Extended-Firmware/docs/spoolman.md

 You will also find 2 other cfg files, they provide the necessary T# macro proxies for the whole spoolman magic to happen:

-- `base_tools.cfg`: these are necessary and manadory, without these macros this whole thing does not work.
+- `base_tools.cfg`: these are necessary and mandatory; without these macros, this whole thing does not work.
-- `extended_tools.cfg`: these are necessary for `manual` mode, or to provide a fault back spool id for prints needing more than 4 filamens while they're automatically tracked.
-You most likelly do not need to touch any of this when in `auto` mode.
+- `extended_tools.cfg`: these are necessary for `manual` mode, or to provide a fault back spool id for prints needing more than 4 filaments while they're automatically tracked.
+You most likely do not need to touch any of this when in `auto` mode.

 ### Commands